HeptaSean/aiken-trivial/README.md

   How do we use the standard library to analyse what is in the transaction?
 * What can other types of validators for minting and staking do?
 * How do we create a frontend, a dApp using our validators?

+## Changelog
+*2024-06-21:*
+* Initial version with Aiken v1.0.29-alpha and Plutus v2
+*2025-07-29:*
+* Update for Aiken v1.1.19 and Plutus v3
+* TODO: Replace all `beta.explorer.cardano.org` links by Cardanoscan
+* TODO: New test transactions
+* TODO: New screenshots